 Center for Sustainable Transportation Infrastructure

-The Center for Sustainable Transportation Infrastructure (CSTI) focuses on asset management; pavement design, analysis, rehabilitation, and safety; infrastructure management; civil engineering materials; nondestructive testing; and life cycle cost analyses.
-CSTI houses the Infrastructure Management group and the Sensing, Modeling and Simulation group.
+The Center for Sustainable Transportation Infrastructure focuses on asset management; pavement design, analysis, rehabilitation, and safety; infrastructure management; civil engineering materials; nondestructive testing; and life-cycle cost analyses.
+The center houses the Infrastructure Management Group and the Sensing, Modeling and Simulation Group.
 The center initiated a consortium of state highway agencies and equipment manufacturers dedicated to enhancing pavement surfaces.
-The center tested a product that extends the life of the road surface and retains de-icing chemicals on the surface, giving road crews time to deploy during inclement weather.
-CSTI also developed a way to include the environmental impact of road materials in the decision-making processes during road construction.
+The center also tested a product that extends the life of the road surface and retains de-icing chemicals on the surface, giving road crews time to deploy during inclement weather.
+The center was instrumental in developing a way to include the environmental impact of road materials in the decision-making processes during road construction.

 The objective of this project is to improve the preservation of state-maintained pavement by compiling the main findings from current practices of pavement preservation, evaluating the most promising treatments, and developing guidelines and construction practices that can be used by the Virginia Department of Transportation (VDOT) to determine the most appropriate pavement preservation strategies for Virginia's roads.

 Project researchers participated in the VDOT Pavement Management System (PMS) training held in the Richmond Central Office by the Pavement Maintenance Division using the updated version of the program.
 The PMS program will facilitate evaluations of the historical performances of several preservation treatments.
 This evaluation should produce criteria for more effective implementation of the suggested preservation approaches; these criteria will be developed as part of this study.
 A simplified user’s guide for the PMS that suggests possible alternative preventive maintenance treatments will be created as part of the project.